openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `access_denied`:

 - The Wallet did not have the requested Credentials to satisfy the Authorization Request.
-- The end-user did not give consent to share the requested Credentials with the Verifier.
+- The End-User did not give consent to share the requested Credentials with the Verifier.
-- The Wallet failed to authenticate the end-user.
+- The Wallet failed to authenticate the End-User.

 This document also defines the following additional error codes and error descriptions: